 My story spans thirty years during which my emotional baggage got heavier and I constantly duct taped together a false bottom.
 My wife, a victim of suppressive parenting, was no exception to this psychological handicap.
 For eight years in our marriage I found on many occasions I bickered, blamed & regretted.
 I caused her a lot of guilt and shame for not being what I wanted her to be.
 We couldn’t even be honest and respectful in a relationship.
 She could not accept constructive criticism and neither could I. Eventually anything she would do was never good enough for me and nothing I did was enough to make her happy.
 For every step she took, no matter which direction, I guess I ended up saying “you suck!”.
 I called her parents suppressive and here I was no different.

 It took a devastating turn in my life to notice my junk emotional baggage.
-I had an extra marital affair followed by an attempted divorce.
+I went suicidal in my thoughts.
 But on the advice of a very good friend and a failing marriage I attempted therapy.
 She tried it too.

 The first thing the therapist signed me up for was self esteem in group therapy.
 As I walked out of her office, I told myself that I don’t need this and that I have great self esteem.
 This was my male ego reassuring that the false bottom could withstand an 8.0 earthquake!
 During my first session, they circulated study material on self esteem.
 I was taken aback when I found some of the symptoms of low self esteem were the symptoms I had (outlined some of it below).
 It took a while but when I finally accepted it, I asked my wife to experience this paradigm shift.
 She didn’t understand it and preferred her existing way of life.
 Even though I didn’t see the end of the tunnel for us, I didn’t want to give up.
 But first I needed to fix myself.
 I immediately understood that if I had great self esteem I would not have cheated.

 Here are some of the symptoms of Low Self Esteem that I had: